Biden, Trump stress jobs as they bring campaigns to northern Minnesota

 The same-day visits to Minnesota by two major party presidential candidates marked the start of early voting in a Midwestern battleground state that both campaigns see as potentially decisive in November.

+“It’s time to take the country back folks, and it’s going start here, today with voting in Minnesota,” Biden said, making his first appearance in the state as the Democratic nominee.

-Biden’s tour of the union training center was meant to underscore his plan to promote American made products and services.
+Biden’s tour of the union training center was meant to underscore his plan to promote American made goods and services.

 While talking to other carpenters and receiving a welding demonstration, Biden said “This is the stuff that’s going to put a lot of people to work.”